Language: EN

 To use the SPI port in Arduino, the Standard IDE provides the “SPI.h” library which contains the necessary functions to control the integrated SPI hardware.

-SPI.begin(); // Start the SPI bus
+SPI.begin(); // Starts the SPI bus

-SPI.transfer(c); // Send a byte
+SPI.transfer(c); // Sends a byte

 setBitOrder (LSBFIRST); // least significant bit first

-setBitOrder (MSBFIRST); // more significant bit first
+setBitOrder (MSBFIRST); // most significant bit first

-setClockDivider(SPI_CLOCK_DIV2); //8 MHz (considering a 16 Mhz model)
+setClockDivider(SPI_CLOCK_DIV2); //8 MHz (considering a 16 MHz model)

 setClockDivider(SPI_CLOCK_DIV4); //4 MHz